tarc/cross-chromium/README.md

 # cross-chromium

-To checkout, instead of just clonin issue the following:
+To checkout instead of just cloning, prefer the following:

     mkdir cross-chromium
     cd cross-chromium